nathankot/Karma.gs/readme.md

 This grid system _employs the use of typographic scales_.
 And it is highly recommended that you follow this for readability.
 You can read up about the subject [here](http://lamb.cc/typograph/).

-Karma.gs gives you two very useful helpers for maintaining the correct scale and rhthym.
+Karma.gs gives you two very useful helpers for maintaining the correct scale and rhythm.

 #### Scale